ayapapa/docker-registry-and-frontend/README.md

 docker-compose build
 ```

-# Run registry and frontend
+# How to run registry and frontend
 execute

 ```